brimbellelab/brimbellePass/README.md

 Here are the next features to be developed.
 Feel free to help and contribute if you're interested!

-- friendly wizard to get set when the software is opened for the first time.
-- user should be able to change the main password.
+- user should be able to change the main password, which implies to decipher all encrypted data and re-encrypt everything with the new key.
 - the accounts should appear in alphabetical order in the comboBox list AND
 - accounts shouldn't be stored by alphabetical order in the XML files.
 - translation to French, and other languages.
 - add a checksum attribute to the "entry" tag in both XML files to make sure the 2 files match?
 - shuffle entries id, for when one of the database files has been compromised.
 - export the database to a csv file (or even xml file), without encryption, human readable.
-- modify the main password, which implies to decipher all encrypted data and re-encrypt everything with the new key.
 - import CSV files.
 - import other password manager file format.
 - make it possible to access xml files through SSH on a remote machine.